sethkrasnianski/docs/currency/get-currencies.md

 @http GET
 @version beta
 -->
 Returns a list of currencies that have been setup.
-All choices and relaionships will be converted to their appropriate data values to reduce the number of extra calls required.
+All choices and relationships will be converted to their appropriate data values to reduce the number of extra calls required.

 #### Resource URL